-Mexican Pulled Pork - ☺♥
+Mexican Pulled Pork - ☺♥T

-I had some terrific tacos at a Mexican Grill restaurant recently.
+I had some terrific tacos at a Mexican Grill restaurant.
 One of them contained shredded/pulled pork and it was fabulous.
 While I can't precisely identify all of the ingredients they used in preparing that pork I am providing a recipe for making it that turns out to be just fine.
 You can experiment with various fresh ingredients and sauces later to make the taco of your choice if that idea appeals to you.
 Lots of people love shredded pork tacos.

-Actually, I just made some fabulous shredded pork tacos using 8" diameter soft flour taco shells, the pork, thin slices of Monterrey Pepper Jack cheese, halved green pimento stuffed manzanilla olives, diced onion, diced tomato, Sriracha pepper sauce and chopped lettuce.
+Actually, I made some fabulous shredded pork tacos using 8" diameter soft flour taco shells, the pork, thin slices of Monterrey Pepper Jack cheese, halved green pimento stuffed manzanilla olives, diced onion, diced tomato, Sriracha pepper sauce and chopped lettuce.
 They beat the normal seasoned browned ground beef tacos to pieces!
 All I did was warm the taco shell with the shredded pork on it on a paper plate in the microwave oven and then build the taco with the other ingredients.
 Yummy!
 I quickly made and consumed a second one!

 Mexican Pulled Pork